thebyrd/torero/README.md

 # Torero
 Its still in progress, but the gist is that Obvious Corporation made an awesome simple MVC framework called Matador.
-I&#8217;m just working on getting consistent documentation and an API that makes sense to me.
+I&#8217;m trying build an eCommerce platform on top of it.

 Torero is a simple MVC framework for node.js that&#8217;s built on top of Matador.
 It&#8217;s made with the promise that I will actually maintain it.